argoproj-labs/argocd-operator/docs/guides/install-olm.md

 That's it, OLM should be installed and availble to manage the Argo CD Operator.

+## Operator Install

+Use the following steps to install the operator using an OLM Catalog.

 ### Namespace

 Create a new namespace for the operator.